Earth Chestnut Plant

 Add to cart

-Order is for 1 plant.
-It will be a healthy crown cutting with a growing tip.
-Simply plant into your garden over winter and watch it emerge in spring.
-Growing tips are below.
+Each order includes 1 healthy elecampane crown with active growing tip(s) (see images below).
+Simply plant into your garden over winter and watch it emerge vigorously in spring.

 Rosemary seedling